syncthing/docs/events/pendingdeviceschanged.rst

 .. versionadded:: 1.14.0

-Emitted when pending devices were added / updated (connection from unknown ID) or removed (device is ignored or added).
+Emitted when pending devices were added / updated (connection from unknown ID) or removed (device is ignored, dismissed or added).

 .. code-block:: json